bethknowsher/hello-world/README.md

 oh hi

 I'm Beth, a Business Analyst aspiring to be a software engineer.
-Teaching myself HTML, CSS, and Javaascript right now.
+Teaching myself HTML, CSS, and Javascript right now.